 However, other sources of income fall under taxation as well like revenue from rental investment, stock exchange operations or exceptional situations when selling a car, a house.
 If you are a landlord, then it will tax the rent you get from the tenants.

 After the end of the year, going through your tax statement “Steuererklärung” lets you communicate exactly to your tax office what you have earned during that year.
 You are also able to state expenses eligible for tax cuts, whether you are an employee, self-employed or generally with multiple income sources.
 It is then possible to reduce your rate by a few hundred euros, or even get a few hundred euros back!

-I have written a full guide on how to do this here.
+I have written a full guide on how to do your tax return in Germany here.